 These cards offer among the best return on everyday spend, and also have some awesome perks:

-- The Citi Premier℠ Card offers 3x points on travel and gas, 2x points on dining and entertainment, and 1x point on all other purchases, making it one of the most rewarding cards for everyday spend
+- The Citi Premier® Card offers 3x points on air travel, hotels, gas stations, supermarkets and dining, and 1x point on all other purchases, making it one of the most rewarding cards for everyday spend

 - The Citi Prestige® Card offers 3x points on airfare and hotels, 2x points on dining and entertainment, and 1x point on all other purchases; on top of that the card offers all kinds of great perks, including a $250 airline credit, fourth night free hotel benefit, Priority Pass membership, Global Entry fee credit, and more